7 Ways You’re Shortening the Life of Your Coffee Maker

 Not only does leaving it on all day waste energy, but it can also shorten the life of your coffee machine long term.
 The excess use of energy and continual electricity flow will wear away at your machine’s mechanics.
 Luckily for those of us who are a bit more scatterbrained before we’ve downed our morning cup, many modern coffee machines automatically turn off when they are not in use.

-Find out the 10 things you shouldn’t be storing on your kitchen countertop.
+These are the items you shouldn’t store on your kitchen countertop.

 You’re using the wrong size coffee pod on your single cup brewer